 So, while running your marketing campaigns, it makes sense to focus most of your efforts on clients that are 1) most likely to visit you 2) spend more.

-Now, how do you identify and reach out these client segments?
+Now, how do you identify and reach out to these client segments?

-Classify your clientele with personalised tags and channelise your communication.
+Classify your clientele with personalized tags and channelize your communication.

-- The clients who are most likely to visit you even during the pandemic are your long term loyal clients.
-The ones who have seen your business grow and trust it to keep them safe while providing their favourite service.
+- The clients who are most likely to visit you even during the pandemic are your long term, loyal clients.
+The ones who have seen your business grow and trust it to keep them safe while providing their favorite service.